CHOOSE CHATT™ BLOG

 The Coker Museum

-Located in a 13,000-square-foot building in Chattanooga’s Southside, inside Honest Charley Speed Shop, The Coker Museum is the personal collection of Chattanooga’s Corky Coker.
-Some fully restored, others in their original form, the collection includes more than 150 vintage cars, trucks, motorcycles, and buses, plus a few airplanes.
-At The Coker Museum, the oldest auto in the room dates back 115 years.
-Framed by vintage signs and gas pumps and a peek into the four-bay mechanic shop, here are a few favorites to watch out for: the 1911 Marmon Wasp, 1914 American Underslung, and 1969 Camaro.
+Located in a 13,000-square-foot building in Chattanooga’s downtown area, inside Honest Charley Speed Shop, The Coker Museum is the personal collection of Chattanooga’s Corky Coker.
+Some fully restored, others in their original form, the collection includes more than 130 vintage cars, trucks, motorcycles, and buses, plus a few airplanes.
+If your house guests are car lovers, they’ll enjoy a self-guided tour of the museum, with most visitors spending anywhere from 45 to 90 minutes at the museum.

 The Comedy Catch